 Post grid - Another feature recently added is the post grid element.
 Perfect for displaying your latest or specific blog articles on any static page.
 Ideal for custom homepages.
 See image below.

 Thrive Leads forms - Another lead generation feature that allows you to add forms designed in Thrive Leads list building plugin, into your custom pages and opt-in pages.

-I want to make it very clear that every single element available in the content builder plugin is customisable.
-You can really create a branded page that not only looks great, but converts well as well.
+I want to make it very clear that every single element available in the content builder plugin is customizable, giving you the power to truly create content pages that not only look great but also converts like a boss too.

-Setting up this plugin is so easy, once you've purchased the plugin, you can access your licence key inside of your Thrive Themes account.
+Setting up this plugin is so easy, once you've purchased the plugin, you can access your license key inside of your Thrive Themes account.
 See image below.